ruanbekker/ansible-playground/ad-hoc/README.md

 ## Commands

-To run the uptime command on all hosts:
+To run the uptime command on all hosts (note that ansible runs them on 5 hosts at a time on default):

 ```
 $ ansible all -m command -a hostname